Get

 6. Your Cat Has Strange Cravings

 Have you noticed your cat chewing on other strange things?
-Does he try to munch on plastic bags, hair ties, or other things that he shouldn’t?
+Do they munch on plastic bags, hair ties, or other objects they shouldn’t?
 If you’re constantly taking objects out of your cat’s mouth, there is a chance that your cat is dealing with pica.

 Pica is the urge to eat non-food items.
-It is relatively common in cats, especially those weaned too early.
-Most cats will start by nursing on wool; then, they may progress to eating stranger items.
-If you notice this behavior in your cat, talk to your vet to try and rectify it.
+It’s more common in cats who were weaned too early, but may also be the result of anxiety, boredom, or even a health condition.
+If you notice this behavior in your cat, talk to your vet.
 Eating non-food items is dangerous for your cat.

 Why Straws and Other Plastic Items Are Not Safe for Your Cat